Skip to content

 ‘All worth it’: Northwest college student story highlights discipleship impact

 The positive and negative imprints of social media on the world are well known by now.
-Oregon student Evan Johns has experienced both extremes.
+Oregon student Ethan Johnson has experienced both extremes.

-For Johns, 2020 marked the low point of his young life — isolated by the COVID-19 pandemic restrictions, no friends in school, no job and feeling overwhelming social anxiety.
+For Johnson, 2020 marked the low point of his young life — isolated by the COVID-19 pandemic restrictions, no friends in school, no job and feeling overwhelming social anxiety.

 At 16 years old, he began a program to complete his first years of college while in high school.
 He admittedly had trouble keeping up, and after COVID protocols closed on campus learning, he finished high school online.
-Going back to in-person classes at Mount Hood Community College in Gresham, Oregon, proved difficult.
+Going back to in-person classes proved difficult.

 ‘Theirs was real’

-Viewing the faith pushed by his parents as fake, Johns sensed a difference in the faith of the teenagers he encountered on the social media platform.
+Viewing the faith pushed by his parents as fake, Johnson sensed a difference in the faith of the teenagers he encountered on the social media platform.

 “For some reason theirs was real,” he recalled.
 “I could see the Holy Spirit in them.”

-After being asked if he was a Christian or had shared the gospel, Johns began to ponder things he had done and where he stood with God.
+After being asked if he was a Christian or had shared the gospel, Johnson began to ponder things he had done and where he stood with God.

 A shift took place right away.